-The post 2 of the best UK shares I’d buy now for the new bull market appeared first on The Motley Fool UK.
+The post 2 of the best UK shares I’d buy for the 2021 stock market rally appeared first on The Motley Fool UK.